LinaDeLosReyes/LinaDeLosReyes/README.md

 # Hello I'm Lina Ma De los Reyes
 ## _I'm a professor and i help to former new Biologists and professionals in other careers_

-I have a magister in Biological sciense and participed in several groups of investigation.
+I have a magister in Biological science and participed in several groups of investigation.

 ## My professional experience